balvisio/CAFA-Toolset/README.md

 ### Software Usage

 ##### Script to test run the commands for CAFA Toolset
 The commands in this help file can be found in the script example.sh.
-One can test the commands for this toolset simply by executing the following script at a linux promt.
+One can test the commands for this toolset by executing the following script at a linux prompt.

 ```
 sh example.sh